Project-MONAI/monai-deploy/guidelines/monai-application-package.md

   - Manifest schema version SHALL be provided as a [semantic version](https://semver.org/) string.

+  - When not provided the default value `0.0.0` SHALL be assumed.

 - Application Manifest SHOULD define the version of the MONAI Deploy SDK used to create the Application (`/etc/monai/app.json#sdk-version`).

   - SDK version SHALL be provided as a [semantic version](https://semver.org/) string.

+  - When not provided the default value `0.0.0` SHALL be assumed.

 - Application Manifest SHOULD define the version of the Application itself (`/etc/monai/app.json#version`).

   - Application version SHALL be provided as a [semantic version](https://semver.org/) string.

+  - When not provided the default value `0.0.0` SHALL be assumed.

 - Application Manifest SHOULD define the Application's working directory (`/etc/monai/app.json#working-directory`).

+  - The Application will execute with its current directory set to this value.

   - The value provided must be an absolute path (first character is `/`).

-  - When not provided the default path `/var/monai/` will be assumed.
+  - When not provided the default path `/var/monai/` SHALL be assumed.

 - Application Manifest SHOULD define input path, relative to the working directory, used by the Application (`/etc/monai/app.json#input.path`).